Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 Our expert guides will tell you all about the history of the Gothic Quarter.

-And speaking of which, we have a tip on how to find all the best, Instagram-worthy, tastiest, and in some cases, most local spots in the Gothic Quarter.
-Take a guided food tour in Barcelona.
 You’ll visit at least three historic, taverns and tapas bars in Barcelona.
-You’ll sample classic Catalan tapas delights while strolling the narrow streets of the Gothic Quarter alongside an expert local guide who will give you the inside dirt on the neighborhood, both literally and figuratively.
+You’ll sample classic Catalan delights while strolling the picturesque streets.
+You will be alongside an expert local guide, who will give you the inside info on the neighborhood.

-Gothic Quarter Tapas Bars
+Our Pick of Gothic Quarter Tapas Bars

 Bar La Plata

-Meet local owners and their stories.
+Meet local owners of the tapas bars and hear their stories, past and present.

 Bar del Pi